prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 - Create Single TableScanNode for grouped tables and add as MultiJoinNode source list
 - Recreate left deep join node from the MultiJoinNode source list
 - Build overall filter for the newly created join node

-JdbcJoinPushdown Optimizer is added to the Logical Plan Optimizers Set of JdbcPlanOptimizerProvider.

 #### 1.2.
 Load GroupInnerJoinsByConnector optimizer based on session flag